Surxe/DarkAndDarker-Exporter/README.md

   - Default: None - required when SHOULD_DOWNLOAD_STEAM_GAME or SHOULD_REPACK is True
   - Command line: `--steam-game-download-dir`
   - Depends on: `SHOULD_DOWNLOAD_STEAM_GAME`, `SHOULD_REPACK`
+  - Game should not be played from this directory if you have ran get_mapper.
+It will put dll files that will be flagged if not played local-only.

 #### Repacking